 Discover 10 cookie packaging ideas and gift your homemade goods in style with free printable Christmas gift tags from our Winter in the Woods collection!
 Learn how to turn everyday household items into beautiful gift wraps for your cookies and treats.
 Not sure what biscuits to make?
 Try our 3 Christmas sugar cookie ideas, lemon shortbread stars, caramel fudge biscuits, or chocolate chip mint cookies.
-And be sure to check out the amazing treats our friends made for our holiday cookie collaboration!

 More from the Winter in the Woods Collection